canonical/launchpad-manual/docs/user/reference/webhooks.rst

 .. note::

-   Regarding CI Builds events specifically, Launchpad doesn't re-run the build if it has run already for a given commit.
+   Regarding CI Build events, specifically, Launchpad doesn't re-run the build if it has run already for a given commit.
 This could lead to a scenario where commit A is pushed to a branch whose git reference doesn't match the ``git_ref_pattern``, the CI Build is triggered and